The Tourism Marketing Matching Grant provides funding to support tourism marketing and promotional campaigns.

-Eligible projects are for new marketing initiatives and should allow for strong measurement capabilities.
+Eligible projects must be new marketing initiatives.
 Grants will not be awarded to fund existing marketing efforts unless the funds are for a new set of initiatives or outcomes or you are expanding the program into new markets or media.
-The list of eligible and ineligible uses of funds applies to both grant funds and an applicant’s matching funds.

-- creative executions specific to your advertising campaign:
+- creative executions specific to the marketing and promotional campaign:

 - creative advertising production (print, digital, out-of-home, video, social, and radio)

 - videography and post-production video editing

 - marketing collateral (print and digital brochures, visitor guides, posters, and maps)

 - fulfillment costs